Disease Guide ·Pyometra ·2026

 Treatment - $1,500-$4,000

-Emergency ovariohysterectomy (spay) is the standard treatment — removing the infected uterus and ovaries ($1,500-$4,000).
-The surgery is more complex and risky than a routine spay because the uterus is enlarged, fragile, and full of infected material.
+Emergency ovariohysterectomy (spay) removes the infected uterus and ovaries ($1,500-$4,000).
+Surgery is more complex than routine spay due to enlargement and fragility.
 IV fluids, antibiotics, and hospitalization for 1-3 days are standard.
-Medical treatment with prostaglandins is sometimes attempted for breeding dogs but is riskier.
+Prostaglandin treatment is attempted for breeding dogs but is riskier.
 Average $1,500-$4,000

 Total Cost - $1,800-$4,600